jaysylvester/citizen/README.md

 You can store any object in citizen's cache.
 The primary benefits of using cache() over storing content in your own global app variables are built-in timeout functionality and wrappers for reading, parsing, and storing file content.

+citizen's default cache time is 15 minutes, which you can change in the config (see [Configuration](#configuration)).
+Cached item lifespans are extended whenever they are accessed unless you pass `resetOnAccess: false` or change that setting in the config.

-    // Cache a string in the default app scope for the life of the application.
+    // Cache a string in the default app scope for 15 minutes (default).
 Keys
     // must be unique within a given scope. app.cache.set({
       key: 'welcome message',
       value: 'Welcome to my site.'
-    });

-    // Cache a string for the life of the application, and overwrite the
-    // existing key.
-The overwrite property is required any time you want to
-    // write to an existing key.
-This prevents accidental overwrites. app.cache.set({
-      key: 'welcome message',
-      value: 'Welcome to our site.',
-      overwrite: true
     });

     // Cache a string under a custom scope, which is used for retrieving or clearing